mgaliar/minimega/src/image.md

 ```
 $> phenix image remove <configuration name> [flags]
 ```
-Flags are for the overlays, packages, and scripts that you need to remove.
+Flags are for the overlays, packages, and scripts that you want to remove.

 ### Update